JDanielRod/NSGs-and-Inspecting-Network-Protocols/README.md

 </p>
 <br />

 Next, connect to VM1 using RDP.
 Go to this link: https://www.wireshark.org/download.html and download Wireshark onto VM1.
 We'll be using this to inspect network traffic between the two VMs.
 Once downloaded, click Ethernet and then click "start capturing packets".
+Observe the traffic.
 <p>
 <img src="https://imgur.com/Bk8wNL5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>